 - White Turf Racing Association – The unique event of horse racing takes place during the winter time in St. Moritz.

-- Berry Museum – Situated in the central of St. Moritz, it is dedicated to displaying the oil paintings and drawings of the painter Peter Robert Berry.
+- Berry Museum – It is situated in the central of St. Moritz, and dedicated to displaying the oil paintings and drawings of the painter Peter Robert Berry.

 - Muottas Muragl Mountain – The stunning summit includes a panoramic restaurant and a luxurious hotel.

 - Corviglia – The ski area above St. Moritz at an altitude of 2,486 m., reachable by a funicular from the town.

 - Segantini Museum – Contains the great Alpine paintings of Giovanni Segantini from the 19th century.